 The BSc (Hons) Specialist Community Public Health Nursing (Health Visiting) has been designed to meet the NMC (2004) SCPHN requirements of a balance of theory and practice.
 You will gain the knowledge, interpersonal skills and managerial capabilities to practice confidently, competently and effectively in your chosen discipline and sector.

 Registered Specialist Community Public Health Nurses (SCPHN) aim to reduce health inequalities by working with individuals, families, employees and communities, to promote health and prevent ill health.
 The emphasis is on partnership working that cuts across disciplinary, professional and organisational boundaries.
-Graduates of this course can apply to the Nursing and Midwifery Council (NMC) for Part Three registration as an SPCHN Health Visiting Nurse.
+Graduates of this course can apply to the Nursing and Midwifery Council (NMC) for Part Three registration as an SCPHN Health Visitor.
+Funded places are available for April.

 You will spend 50% undertaking theoretical study and 50% in clinical practice.
 Teaching and learning methods include lectures, tutorials, self-directed study and workshops, as well as clinical assessments.